 So as a general rule, it is always better to be sure before buying.

 Don't think you can rush out on a Sunday and pick up the shopping you've neglected all week... you may be in for a surprise.

 Shop opening hours and working hours in France are highly regulated by law.

 Unless specifically authorised, a shop cannot open before 6 am or stay open past 10 pm, from Monday to Saturday, with most shops opening at around 9 or 10 am and closing at 7 pm.
 In large cities, closing may extend to 9 pm.
 After that, it is considered night work and paid more, so shops are careful not to exceed the allowed time.

-Tourist areas can open longer, as they are considered an exception, as are certain shops in or near train stations and airports, or shops in border towns (when possible, a lot of people will cross a European border to shop more cheaply on the other side).
+Tourist areas can open later, as they are considered an exception, as are certain shops in or near train stations and airports, or shops in border towns (when possible, a lot of people will cross a European border to shop more cheaply on the other side).

 Most shops are closed on Sundays, and even sometimes on Mondays to give employees two consecutive days off.
 This is a heritage from the Catholic religion and also integrated into French labour law.

 Sundays are considered family days and people tend to stay home or go out with friends.
 If people do want to go shopping, they'll opt for browsing through the Sunday morning flea markets so popular throughout the country.

 That said, there is some liberalisation in the air and grocery shopping in France is now a bit easier.
 Shops are allowed to open 12 Sundays or holidays throughout the year, and grocery stores in France can open until 1pm on Sundays.
 Just don't expect anyone to be overly friendly because even if they are paid more for Sunday work, it is considered an imposition that eats into family time.